HL7/crmi-ig/input/pages/packaging.md

 * Optionally, all the required libraries referenced by the library, recursively (included as Library resources)
 * Optionally, all the required terminologies referenced by the library, or any required libraries (included as CodeSystem and/or ValueSet resources)

+In addition, packages may be built for specific environments with particular capabilities.
+At the highest level, packages may be requested to have the capability categories identified by this implementation guide (Shareable, Publishable, Computable, and Executable).
+More fine-grained control over capabilities may be provided by parameters to the packaging operation such as `terminologyCapabilities`.

 The following are conformance requirements when packaging an artifact:

 **Conformance Requirement 6.1 (Artifact Packaging):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-6-1)
 {: #conformance-requirement-6-1}

-  1. The first entry in an artifact bundle SHALL be the artifact resource conforming to the appropriate artifact profile(s)
+  1. The first entry in an artifact bundle SHALL be the artifact resource conforming to the artifact profile dictated by the target package capability ([Shareable, Publishable, Computable, Executable](profiles.html#artifact-capability-profiles)
   2. Artifact bundles MAY include any libraries referenced by the primary library
   3. Artifact bundles MAY include any code systems and value sets referenced by the primary library or any required libraries.